firefinancialservices/slate/source/index.md

 # Payment Batches

-The Fire API allows businesses to automate payments between their accounts or to third parties across the UK and Europe.
+The fire.com API allows businesses to automate payments between their accounts or to third parties across the UK and Europe.

-For security reasons, the API can only set up the payments in batches.
+For added security, the API can only set up the payments in batches.
 These batches must be approved by an authorised user via the firework mobile app.

 The process is as follows: